 Part 7: The Freedom to Choose the Right Tech for the Job

 These days, you can't swing a dry erase marker without hitting someone talking about microservices.
 Developers are studying Eric Evan’s prescient book Domain Driven Design.
-Teams are refactoring monolithic apps, looking for bounded contexts and defining a ubiquitous language.
-And while there have been countless articles, videos, and talks to help you convert to microservices, few have spent any appreciable time asking if a given application should be a microservice.
+Teams are refactoring monolithic apps, looking for bounded contexts, and defining a ubiquitous language.
+And while there have been countless articles, videos, and talks to help you convert to microservices, few have spent any appreciable amount of time asking if a given application should be a microservice.

 That prompted Matt to write a set of principles on the whiteboard.
 These simple statements guided us the rest of the day.
 They led us to question every part of the application architecture, looking for places where a microservice would deliver value.
 The list fundamentally changed the tone of the conversation and helped the team make good architectural decisions.

 To rid the world of surplus microservices, we present this list to help focus your efforts.
 Read through the following principles and ask if the application in question benefits from a given principle.
 If you answer “yes” for one or more of the following principles, the feature is a good candidate to be a microservice.
 If you answer “no” for every principle, you are likely introducing accidental complexity into your system.

 Do parts of your system need to evolve at different speeds or in different directions?
 If so, separate them into microservices.
 This allows each component to have independent lifecycles.

 In any system, some modules are hardly touched, while others seem to change every iteration.
 To illustrate, let’s pick an example, say a monolithic e-commerce app for online retail.

 Our Cart and Inventory functions might be largely untouched in daily development work.
 But we might be constantly experimenting with our Recommendation Engine.
 We also want to diligently improve our Search capability.
 Splitting those two modules into microservices would allow those respective teams to iterate at a faster pace allowing us to quickly deliver business value.